piowes86/RestApiNodeJs/README.md

    mongod.exe - run it in command line to launch mongoBb server mongo.exe - run it in command line to launch mongoDb client

-4. To be able to maintain mnogoDb database and see what is going on in much more convinient way, install Robo 3T from https://robomongo.org/ .
+4. To be able to maintain mongoDb database and see what is going on in much more convinient way, install Robo 3T from https://robomongo.org/ .

+5. Create Database and User with appriopriate settings and privilages.

+   # run mongo client
+   # create new database:

+     use NAME_OF_THE_NEW_DATABASE

+   # create collection

+      db.createCollection("NAME_OF_THE_COLLECTION")

+   # create user

+     db.createUser(
+         {
+           user: "test_user",
+           pwd: "test_password",
+           roles: [ "readWrite"]
+         }
+      )